Skip to main content

 -1964

-Denotes that the SetCookie header is missing from the response header.
+Indicates that the Set-Cookie header is missing from the response header.

 InvalidStubTokenException